Michael sighed. His contempt for his sister, Two Ton Teela, was only exceeded by her weight. "Yes, Lorry?"

 He didn't have much time to think it over, though.
 There was a rumbling from a nearby kitchen drawer, accompanied by a muffled clatter.
 Michael gasped; he knew what was in that drawer.
 An instant later, the drawer flew open and over a hundred pieces of stainless steel flatware hurled themselves across the room at him.

-He almost didn't bring that barrier back in time.
+He almost didn't bring his personal barrier back up in time.

 "Michael!"
 Laurie's distant voice followed the din of clattering metal.
 "Are you playing with the silverware again?!"

 As a matter of fact, he was playing with the silverware.
 Of course, if it had been real silver he wouldn't have been able to do anything to it, but since it was silver-plated steel he was having a wonderful time attracting select pieces of it to himself and bouncing it off his deflector shield.
 Yes, he could actually select which things he wanted to magnetically attract and which things he didn't.
 He noticed, though, that he seemed to be getting pretty tired.
 He was wearing out far faster than he should have been.
 He stopped magnetizing the tableware, but he still grew weary.
 When he shut off his forcefield, though, he started to recover almost instantly.
 I'll have to remember that, he thought.

 He could switch a magnetic force field around himself on and off.
 He could not only send out magnetic fields but emit them in a tight beam.
 Who knew what the limits of these new magnetic abilities were?!
 And if he could create and control magnetism, then it served to reason that he could produce electrical effects as well.